SamuelXJames/Signal-Denoising-Autoencoder/README.md

 # DenoisingAutencoder
-A Deep Denoising Autencoder for time dependent signals
+A Deep Denoising Autencoder for Time Dependent Signals